List of Fruits Basket characters: Machi Kuragi

 Unlike most girls at school, she does not see Yuki as a prince, but as just another boy, even seeing him as being lonely.
 Her different attitude and troubled behavior catches Yuki's eye, and he makes multiple attempts at befriending her.
 When Yuki and Manabe visit Machi's apartment, Yuki learns that because of the pressure to be perfect when her mother was competing with Manabe's, Machi finds perfection so disturbing she has a compulsion to mar anything too orderly, such as trashing neat rooms, walking through newly-fallen snow, and breaking pieces of a new box of chalk.
 Machi develops feelings for Yuki, and when Tohru Honda is in the hospital and he needs to reach out to someone, Machi is able to confess to Yuki.

-Machi is later Yuki's girlfriend Like the youngest Somas, Machi likes the fictional anime Mogeta, and treasures two character figurines that Yuki gives her.
+She later becomes Yuki's girlfriend.
+Like the youngest Somas, Machi likes the fictional anime Mogeta, and treasures two character figurines that Yuki gives her.